mlapps/lightning-getting-started-docs/README.md

 # Getting started

-This `getting started with Lightning` will guide you through the first steps of building an app with Lightning.
+This `getting started with Lightning` document will guide you through the first steps of building an app with Lightning.

 This guide consist of 3 main topics:
 1. Setting up your environment